tombensve/BeanAnnotationProcessor/docs/BeanAnnotationProcessor.md

         @Property(name="country", type=Country.class, init="new Country(\"SE\")")
     })
     public class Address extends AddressBean {}

 When this is compiles AddressBean will be generated with private fields and setters and getters.
 And **no**, there is no class name + Bean name standard!
-It will generated whatever class name the annotated class extends.
+It will generate whatever class name the annotated class extends.
 You can call it what you want!

 If any property has specified _required=true_ then a `public void validate()` method will also be generated.
 Calling that method will throw an IllegalStateException if any of the required fields are null.
 The exception message will list the offending fields.